Quick and easy Japanese Curry Udon using convenient pre-packaged curry sauce mix. Your choice of udon or ramen noodles and toppings.

 Our short reprieve from the cold and snow ended yesterday when we were dumped with more than a foot of snow.
 The temperature dived below freezing making it a little harder to bear this time after the “warmer” temperature of the past week.
 Ro-Ri San and the boys raked the roof and cleared the driveway three times.
 They were out there again this morning clearing the driveway so that Ro-Ri San could drive out to get to work.
 The only consolation is that it is President’s Day and there is no school today.

 Since yesterday was not a day to be out and about, I made something really quick and easy for lunch.
-This Japanese roux base curry noodles is really simple to prepare if you have the curry sauce mix at hand.
+This Japanese roux base curry noodles is really simple to prepare if you have the curry sauce mix on hand.
 There are very few ingredients required and you’ll have a steaming bowl of delicious noodles in no time.
 This reminded me of the Japanese Curry Ramen I had in Yokosuka last June.

 - Bring a big pot of water to boil.
 Blanch carrots.
 Remove.
 Add kamaboko slices and boil for 2 to 3 minutes.
 Remove.
 Next add udon and cook 2 to 3 minutes or as per packaging instructions.
 Drain and rinse under cold water.
 Set aside.